Series 7 Episode 14 The Fall of Sarah Jane Smith Part Two Written by Janine Rivers

 The Doctor winked at his friend.

 “This doesn’t change anything,” said Sandra, as passively as she could manage.
-“You’re still both about to die.
-You're going to Hell.”
+“You’re still going to die.
+You're both going to Hell.”

 “Are we?” asked the Doctor, and walked back over to his TARDIS.
 He held his hand over the door, and, by some miracle, it opened to the touch.
 Without as much as a goodbye, he stepped inside, closed the door behind him, and dematerialised the ship.